What separates an HR specialist from an HR generalist? Find out here.

 Certifications

-However, note that certifications for a human resources generalist, and HR specialists are different as these two demand different skills.
-However, some small or startup organizations may hire one person to perform both roles.
+However, note that certifications for human resources generalists and HR specialists are different, as these two demand different skills.
+Also, some small or startup organizations may hire one person to perform both roles.

-Below are provided some options for courses that you may scroll through and enroll in based on your needs.
-Take a look at some of the best and top-rated HR courses that you can take to learn the actual difference between these roles and to enhance your skills:
+Below are options for courses that you may enroll in based on your needs.
+Take a look at some of the best and top-rated HR courses that you can take to learn the difference between these roles and to enhance your skills:

 Conclusion